GrimmReaper1O1/questionnaire_comercial/README.md

 version.
 The latest version is the version with the highest level of functionality and is most bug free.
 Hopefully, when I release the first release it will have no bugs at all.

 This site utilizes jQuery for its Javascript and PHP.
+Be sure to download the questionnaire.sql file to fill your database with tables although at this point foreign keys have not been established.

 Questionnaire is an e-learning site which is under development.
 A release will be made at some stage but this repository does not currently include a finished product.
 Questionnaire is meant to be but a framework to be completed by individuals who know the propper way to accomplish the development of a site in order to make it safe and fesible for others to work on.